0xff6a/security-workshop/README.md

 # Rails Security Workshop Solutions

-Solutions to the Ruby on Rails security workshop kindly provided by Ali (ali@happybearsoftware.com)
+Solutions to the Ruby on Rails security workshop run recently at MOJ Digital by Ali (ali@happybearsoftware.com)

 Code will not function without the associated rails apps which I have not uploaded, but solutions demonstrate automated exploits of a range of security vulnerabilities ranging from poorly designed authentication mechanisms, to a full compromise of a rails through remote code execution.

-# Overview
+## Overview

 * Secret Keeper: non-access protected restful URLs
 * Payroll Buddy: more complex variant of secret keeper